avantrec/avantrec.github.io/sonoplus/faq.md

 This approach has a strong focus on [security](https://www.balena.io/docs/learn/welcome/security/) ![External](/images/external_link.png) both in terms of the software that runs on SonoPlus devices as well as the means by which the devices are remotely accessed and managed.

-SonoPlus requires an Internet connection to obtain software updates and to permit remote management, using only a secure **outbound** VPN connection.
+SonoPlus requires an Internet connection to permit remote management and software updates, using only a secure **outbound** VPN connection.
 No **inbound** connections from the Internet are required or allowed.
-Use of the AirPlay function itself doesn't require an Internet connection.
+Use of the AirPlay function itself uses local networking only, and doesn't require an Internet connection.

 ## Which Sonos players are supported?